praekelt/django-composer-prk/README.rst

 * The tile target is a generic foreign key, so it can reference any content type.

-* The view name can be any filesystem view.
-Either a target or view must be specified.
-View name takes precendence if both are set.
+* The view name can be any Django named view.

 * Markdown is ad-hoc content.
 The admin UI for markdown is currently not optimal and requires a visit to the ``Tiles`` list.